 Term life insurance can provide coverage during the years families may need it most.
-For example, a parent with young children will most likely want coverage that lasts at least until the kids finish college.
-Or a couple that just purchased their first home may choose a term length that lasts until their mortgage is paid.
+For example, a parent with young children may want life insurance coverage that lasts at least until the kids finish college.
+Or a couple that just purchased their first home may choose a term length that lasts until their mortgage is paid off.
 An online life insurance calculator can help you figure out what term length is right for you.

-At the conclusion of the policy’s term length, you can either elect to have your coverage end or have it continue in increments of one year, which is available due to guaranteed renewability.
-However, premiums will be much higher at that time.
-That’s why it’s important to buy the right amount of coverage from the start or another, smaller policy when your needs change.
-It’ll save you money in the long run instead of needing to extend your coverage 20 years later.
+At the conclusion of the policy’s term length, you can either elect to have your life insurance coverage end or have it continue in increments of one year, which is available due to guaranteed renewability.
+However, your life insurance premiums will be much higher at that time.
+That’s why it’s important to buy the right amount of life insurance coverage from the start or another, smaller policy when your needs change.
+It’ll save you money in the long run instead of needing to extend your life insurance coverage later in life.

 How do you know if you need term life insurance?